Constitution of Penang

-The Constitution of the State of Penang, introduced in 1957, is the fundamental law of the Malaysian state of Penang.
+The Constitution of the State of Penang (Perlembagaan Negeri Pulau Pinang), introduced in 1957, is the fundamental law of the Malaysian state of Penang.
 The constitution, which came into effect just before the independence of the Malayan Federation (now Malaysia) from the British Empire, concerns the formation and proceedings of the state government.
 It also establishes the Governor (Malay: Yang di-Pertua Negeri) as the head of state who acts in the discretion of the Chief Minister, the head of government.

 History

 The Constitution of Penang was drafted following the accession of the then British colony of Penang into the Federation of Malaya.
 Among the issues pertaining to the drafting of the new constitution for Penang were the establishment of a democratically elected government to be led by the Governor, and the state's powers in the matters of Malay customs and Islamic affairs.
 The draft constitution was also included in a report published by the Reid Commission, which was tasked with the drafting of the Malayan federal constitution.

-The constitution came into effect on 30 August 1957, one day prior to the independence of Malaya from the British Empire.
-Since then, 18 amendments have been made to the constitution, with the last amendment in force since 2008.
+The constitution was made under the Federation of Malaya Agreement 1957 and the Federation of Malaya Independence Order in Council 1957, where the state constitution came into effect on 30 August 1957, one day prior to the independence of Malaya from the British Empire.
+Since then, 18 amendments have been made to the constitution, with the last amendment in force since 16 August 2007.

 Composition

-The Constitution of Penang consists of five Parts containing 42 articles and two schedules (including 18 amendments).
+The Constitution of Penang consists of five Parts containing 45 articles and two schedules (including 18 amendments).

 Part I

-Part 1 contains articles 1 to 9, which are further divided into four chapters.
+Part 1 contains eleven articles; article 1 to 9, which are further divided into four chapters.
 It pertains to the powers of the Governor (Malay: Yang di-Pertua Negeri) as the head of state and the Chief Minister as the head of government, as well as the Penang State Executive Council as the executive authority of the state government.
 It also affirms Islam as the religion of the State, although "other religions may be practised in peace and harmony in any part of the State".
 In addition, Part 1 addresses the capacity of the state to acquire, hold or dispose of property of any kind, and to sue or be sued.

 Part II

-Part 2 consists of articles 10 to 27.
+Part 2 consists of eighteen articles; article 10 to 27.
 It pertains to the establishment and the proceedings of the Penang State Legislative Assembly, the legislature of the State of Penang.
 Among the issues addressed are the qualifications of the elected State Assemblymen, the summoning, prorogation and dissolution of the legislature, the election of the Speaker, legislative powers and procedures, and the remuneration of the State Assemblymen.

 Part III

-Part 3 covers articles 28 to 33, and pertains to the state's financial provisions, including taxation, the annual publication of financial statements, state government's expenditure and Supply Bills.
+Part 3 covers six articles; article 28 to 33, and pertains to the state's financial provisions, including taxation, the annual publication of financial statements, state government's expenditure and Supply Bills.